Microflow/A-Course-In-Magic/README.md

 # [Challenge One.
 Entry Test](https://www.w3schools.com/css/tryit.asp?filename=trycss3_animation1)

 We are going to test your skills.
+Click on challenge one and open the editor.
 Don't let the simple colors fool you!
 We will look at websites of stunning beauty later.

 - Change the colors from red and yellow to navy and teal, or orange and green.
 Whatever you desire.